-The IEP Team should analyze what is required of students without disabilities of the same age and determine how many of these requirements could be fulfilled partially or completely by the student with a disability who is being assessed, if that student had access to appropriate assistive technology.
+The IEP Team should analyze what is required of students without disabilities of the same age and determine how many of these requirements could be fulfilled partially or completely by the student with a disability who is being assessed if that student had access to appropriate assistive technology.

-AT devices and services can be special education, related services, or supplementary aids and services that allow the child to be educated in the regular classroom.
+Assistive Technology devices and services can be special education, related services, or supplementary aids and services that allow the child to be educated in the regular classroom.
 For example, training for the child in use of an AT device could be "special education," and an annual goal developed.
 Use of a particular device could be a related service if it assists the child to benefit from special education.
-If provision of AT devices or services will allow the child to be educated in the reqular classroom, the AT device and/or service would be a supplementary aid or service.
+If provision of AT devices or services will allow the child to be educated in the regular classroom, the AT device and/or service would be a supplementary aid or service.
+Ultimately, however, how a device or service is categorized is less important than ensuring the device and services are documented somewhere in the IEP.

 Parents should make sure the IEP contains all AT services needed.
-This should include provision for back-up devices and all other AT services appropriate based on the particular AT device the child requires.
+This should include provision for back-up devices and all other AT services appropriate based on the particular AT device or devices the child requires.